 Experts in frugal living tell you to turn down your thermostat to save money.
 That might work fine while I’m sleeping.
 That said, if I’m typing in a cold room, my fingers get cold, even if I wear a thick jacket to keep my body warm.

-Additionally, you’re likely to be more productive and less error-prone when the room temperature is between 68 and 77 degrees, according to a study from Cornell University.
-My home office isn’t quite that warm, but I can definitely say that boosting the temp helps avoid brittle bones.
+About 51 percent of workers claim that they are less productive when the temperature is too cold in the office, according to a survey by CareerBuilder.
+My home office isn’t too warm, but I can definitely say that boosting the temp helps avoid brittle bones.

 3. Purge Your Office